+CAUTION:

-CAUTION: In queries about permission assignments, the value of the Who field must be in domain\user format, where the domain name is a NetBIOS name.
+- In queries about permission assignments, the value of the Who field must be in domain\user format, where the domain name is a NetBIOS name. - If your Enterprise Reporter data comes from IT Security Search Warehouse, searching for effective permissions does not work with that data.